 Thank you for your information on what it's like to be an Uber driver.
 I have wondered if it would be a safe job, but am going to quit wondering and look for something else.
 Thanks again

 Thank you for writing this eye opening story.
 I had to depend upon a taxi service to get to work for many years.
 I really appreciate cab drivers and became good friends with several.
-I have heard many terrible stories of things that they have had to endure and some do not survive to tell about it.
-Please keep your eyes open and be very careful at all times.
-May God always be with you as you drive.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!